leeif/pluto/docs/jwt.md

 In Pluto, we have the following types of JWT token.

-* ACCESS token will be response after user login.
+* ACCESS token will be responsed after user login or oauth authorization.

 *	REGISTERVERIFY token is to verify the register mail.